-Föreningen Närsholmen, our partner on Gotland, is just now finishing the production of a nature trail.
-16 signs will be posted along a bicycle route in the south east part of the island Gotland.
+Föreningen Närsholmen, our partner on Gotland, has posted 16 signs along a bicycle route in the south east part of the island Gotland.

-The bike nature trail will be pass by two birding towers with excellent birding opportunities, with golden eagles, white-tailed eagles, waders, barnacle geese and many other species, depending on season.
+The bike nature trail passes two birding towers with excellent birding opportunities for golden eagles, white-tailed eagles, waders, barnacle geese and many other species, depending on season.